 - Vox Pops are created around one central question

 - Interview subjects can be random people on the street, around the school or even within a classroom.

 - The more interviews, the better the vox pop.
 There should be at least 10 distinct voices in a Vox Pop.

 - Edits are quick and soundbites are short to keep things interesting

 - Producers can add music and sound for effect and tone.

 - Vox Pop Explainer Article

-- Professional Vox Pop (Invisibilia Podcast): The Secret History of Thoughts
+- Professional Vox Pop (Invisibilia Podcast): Dark Thoughts

 note: KQED can only air vox-pops that have attributed names.
 These don’t need to be edited into the piece.
 Often the host says the names at the tail.
 This lesson includes an attribution catcher to include with the piece.

 - Video: Radio Rookies “How to Make a Vox Pop.”